Your details are already registered with this agency, you will need to contact the agency direct to re-register your details.

 5. Statutory Leave

-5.1 Paid annual leave entitlement is calculated in accordance with the Working Time Regulations 1998, with the leave year commencing on January 1st.
+5.1 Paid annual leave entitlement is provided in accordance with the Working Time Regulations 1998, with the leave year commencing on 1 January.

-5.3 To take paid leave during an Assignment, the Work-Seeker must provide written notice to the Employment Business, allowing adequate time for processing.
+5.4 To take annual leave during an Assignment, the Work-Seeker must provide written notice to the Employment Business allowing adequate time for processing.
 The Employment Business may provide counter-notice in certain cases.

 6. Sickness Absence